gregecmaregec/gregecmaregec.github.io/_pages/philosophy.md

 nav_order: 2

 ---
-## Observations on the way things seem to be
+## some observations on the way things seem to be

 <br>
 <br>